 School Resource Officer: The Princeton Police Department is proud to have officers assigned to the Princeton Schools.
 School Resource Officer Nicole Josephes has an office at the Princeton Middle School and can be reached directly by calling 763-389-6759.
-School Resource Officer Ryan Vandenheuvel has an office at the Princeton High School and can be reached directly at 763-389-6040.
+School Resource Officer Kristi Kuyper has an office at the Princeton High School and can be reached directly at 763-389-6040.

 Canine Officer: The Princeton Police Department recently added a Canine Patrol Unit to its force.
 Officer Jason Cederbergand his canine partner, "Skar," are a valuable asset to keeping our community safe.

 Reserve Officers: There are currently four Reserve Officers serving with the Princeton Police Department.
 Their duties include commercial and residential building checks, security/ crowd control for special events, and riding along with patrol officers.
 For information about our Reserve Officer program please contact Officer Alex Dehnat 763-389-4879.